imlighty/bedrock-addon-template/README.md

 1. Download and install the latest version of [Visual Studio Code](https://code.visualstudio.com/), as well as the LTS version of [Node.js](https://nodejs.org/en/).
 2. Download the latest version of the template from the [releases page](https://github.com/imlighty/bedrock-addon-template/releases).
 3. Extract the template to a folder of your choice.
-Open the folder in Visual Studio Code and feel free to change anything in the `package.json` file (such as the name, description, author, etc.) to your liking, as well as both the `manifest.json` files in the `behavior_packs` and `resource_packs` folders located in the `src` folder.
+Open the folder in Visual Studio Code and feel free to change both the `manifest.json` files in the `behavior_packs` and `resource_packs` folders located in the `src` folder to your liking (for those who know what they're doing, you can also change things like name, description and author in the `package.json` file).
 4. Open a terminal in Visual Studio Code and run `npm i -D` to install all the dependencies, including the development dependencies.
 5. Run `npm run setup` to download the Bedrock Dedicated Server and set it up properly for use with the template.
 6. Run `npm run watch` to start the Bedrock Dedicated Server and watch for changes in the `src` folder.
 This will also automatically reload all the scripts when a change is detected.